 *This post contains affiliate links for your shopping convenience.
 You still pay the same price but I might earn a small commission.

 Woodland Bird Wallpaper | Green Paint | Green Tassel | Blue and White Curtains | Blue Pillows | Coral Obi Pillows | Marmalade Trim | Pink and Brass Wall Sconces | Zebra Rug | Wood and Brass Pulls |Sun Tunnel | The Hallmark Desk Cabinet Collection | Courtney Transitional Sofa

 Ideas for a Windowless Office

-The room is roughly 10 ft by 10 ft and I plan on making the most of the space by adding functional pieces so the “dark cave” can be used as a bright and colorful office with home library, den, and possible guest room.
+The room is roughly 10 ft by 10 ft and I plan on making the most of the space by adding functional pieces so the “dark cave” can be used as a bright and colorful office with a home library, den, and possible guest room.
 It’s a tall order for such a small space but I will make it happen!
 Here is what I hope to accomplish in one short month.

 - Bring in natural light with a sun tunnel.

 - Add privacy with french doors.